Brain Injuries Caused By Car Accidents

 Recovery will depend of what sections of the brain are damaged.
 A little bit of rest and medication should correct most minor head injuries.

 Severe and traumatic brain injuries, unfortunately, will require more intensive and, often times, life-saving surgery.

 Although your injuries were more moderate than severe, the good news is rehabilitation will help you to recover and regain any skills you may have feared you might lose.

 But, you will need time and a strong attorney who will ensure that you get not only the medical treatment you require, but the financial compensation from your automobile accident to get you on your feet again long after the physical suffering has subsided.

 After all, you were not at fault.
 And, anyway, the Personal Injury and Protection (PIP) auto insurance you were required to purchase is supposed to provide an injured driver like you up to $10,000 in immediate medical coverage without having to establish fault.

 But, by now, you know better.
 The insurance companies have not only been slow to provide you with the financial support your medical treatment is now demanding, but the lost wages that you have incurred for the time away from your job.
 If you thought you had all the headaches you need; the time has come to put your mind at ease.

 For your free consultation, call 561-777-7700, 24/7

 The respected attorneys at Shiner Law Group have a track record of handling the personal injury and protection litigation that can, sometimes, stem from brain and head injuries in automobile accidents.
 Attorneys at Shiner Law Group are accessible.
-Based in Boca Raton with offices in Martin County as well, they will listen to your claims, determine a strategy that fits your unique circumstances and get you not only the medical coverage and financial compensation you were promised, but what you legally deserve.
+Our attorneys are available to listen to your claims, determine a strategy that fits your unique circumstances and get you not only the medical coverage and financial compensation you were promised, but what you legally deserve.